yashikaadesai/quantum-computing-simulator/README.md

 ## Overview

 This project is a quantum computing simulation framework written in Rust.
-It provides functionalities to simulate quantum gates, implement common quantum algorithms, and visualize quantum states and operations.
+While I was learning Rust, I worked on this project to apply my new skills.
+It is rough, but it provides functionalities to simulate quantum gates, implement common quantum algorithms, and visualize quantum states and operations.
 The framework is structured to be modular and extensible, making it a great foundation for experimenting with quantum computing concepts.

 ## Features